oscarvargash/cirm_25/day_1/README.md

 man grep
 ```

-The following line of code is then able to count the number of `@` i nour file, and therefore the number of sequences in our file:
+The following line of code is then able to count the number of `@` in our file, and therefore the number of sequences in our file:

 ```
 grep -c "@" L008_R1.fastq